jamesnogra/SimpleInceptionModel/readme.md

 ## Detect/Classify Images

-After the training, a model is saved using the parameter `MODEL_NAME`.
+After the training, a model is saved using the parameter `MODEL_NAME` inside the `settings.py`.
 The `test.py` uses the same model to detect/classify images.
 To use the `test.py` script to detect/classify images, just run the command:

 ```bash
 python test.py "C:\Users\my_user\images\applefruit.jpg"